semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 If the sanitizer does not set `by-side-efect`, then only the very occurrence of `x` in `check_if_safe(x)` will be sanitized, but not the occurrence of `x` in `sink(x)`.
 The sanitizer specification matches only the first occurrence and, without `by-side-effect: true`, Semgrep does not know that `check_if_safe` is updating/sanitizing the variable `x` by side-effect.
 Thus, a taint rule using such specification does produce a finding for `sink(x)` in the example above.

 :::info
-One can be tempted to write a sanitizer specification as the one below (and this was the official workaround before `by-side-effect`):
+You can be tempted to write a sanitizer specification as the one below (and this was the official workaround before `by-side-effect`):

 ```yaml
 pattern-sanitizers: